 Dialog supplies power management circuits to Apple, which help to extend the battery life of its iPhones and iPads.
-The move comes after Apple announced last November that it was planning to phase out the use of Dialog’s products as Apple stated it would be using chips from another supplier.
+The move comes after Apple announced in November 2018 that it was planning to phase out the use of Dialog’s products as Apple stated it would be using chips from another supplier.

 This was believed to be Apple itself and, with the acquisition of Dialog’s assets, this allows Apple to bring the development of chips in-house.